hipe/tmx/lib/skylab/meta-hell/doc/issues/051-method-cherry-picking.md

 ## facets

-"puffers" are a more complex and powerful expasion of this idea, explored at [#048].
+"touchers" are a more complex and powerful expasion of this idea, explored at [#048].